mikedeshazer/OrFeed/README.md

 Similar integrations with Augur, Provable and Band Protocol are coming soon.

 Once your transaction has been confirmed on the blockchain, Chainlink then waits 1-3 blocks and sends the response from their smart contract.
-You can retrieve the result like this:

 ### Note: